gopheracademy/gopheracademy-web/content/advent-2015/vendor-folder.md

 Regardless of what *you* choose to do with it, the vendor folder enables you to do more.

+Two general guidelines:

+ * If you vendor a single package, you probably want to vendor all your dependencies.
+ * You probably want a flat vendor structure (you probably don't want nested vendor folders).

 ## Tools that use this.

 There are [many tools](https://github.com/golang/go/wiki/PackageManagementTools#go15vendorexperiment) that use the vendor folder today.
 There are even more